-I want to reiterate that my firm is only 15 representing -- we don't represent the limited 16 partners.
+14 I want to reiterate that my firm is only 15 representing -- we don't represent the limited 16 partners.
 We're representing the partnership 17 itself, okay, just the partnerships itself, the 18 entities themselves.

-19 Derivatively, if what we're doing for the 20 partnerships helps you, that's great, and obviously.
-I hope it does, but I'm just being 22 retained to represent the entities and to basically give counsel where securities lawyers are affected, just straight-out receivership context, we both

-24 to Chad and his firm, and obviously, we've

-25 represented receivers before, SEC receivers.
+19 Derivatively, if what we're doing for the 20 partnerships helps you, that's great, and obviously, I hope it does, but I'm just being 22 retained to represent the entities and to basically give counsel where securities lawyers are affected, to Chad and his firm, and obviously, we've 25 represented receivers before, SEC receivers.

-Page 22 Obviously, both in bankruptcy context and in

-represented individuals and receivers.
-3
+Page 22 1 Obviously, both in bankruptcy context and in just straight-out receivership context, we both 3 represented individuals and receivers.

-So I'm here to interface with SPIC, with

-5 Mr. Picard, with Mr. Richards, the SEC Receiver,

-6 whoever it need be where any security issues arise,

-7 and as you know, a lot of them will.
+4 So I'm here to interface with SPIC, with 5 Mr. Picard, with Mr. Richards, the SEC Receiver, whoever it need be where any security issues arise, 6 7 and as you know, a lot of them will.

-8 So I'm going to let Chad take over, and at the end, if there's any questions, to the extent I can 9 10 answer them, I'm happy to do that.
+So I'm going to let Chad take over, and at the end, if there's any questions, to the extent I can 10 answer them, I'm happy to do that.

-MR. PUGATCH: We expect that at the end of 12 this, you're all going to have questions and things 13 that need to be discussed, so after we go through 14 these points, it's kind of going to become more of 15 an open forum, discussion, question and answer.
+MR. PUGATCH: We expect that at the end of 12 this, you're all going to have questions and things 13 that need to be discussed, so after we go through 14 these points, it's kind of going to become more of an open forum, discussion, question and answer.

-16 At that point, we'll go back and forth and try 17 to answer your questions within our sphere of
+16 At that point, we'll go back and forth and try 17 to answer your questions within our sphere of knowledge the best we can.

-18 knowledge the best we can.
-19 I think that in order to go through this 20 logically, if we start with the package that I 21 handed out or that was handed out to each of you,

-22 it starts with my introduction and the agenda
+19 I think that in order to go through this 20 logically, if we start with the package that I handed out or that was handed out to each of you, 22 it starts with my introduction and the agenda 23 items.
+24 The first thing that I put on there is basically, a summary of the background.
+How did we 25

-23 items.

-24 The first thing that I put on there is

-basically, a summary of the background.
-How did we 25 believe it is, we've tried to give you basic --